Blog

 The Roth Requirement

-In 2026, legislation included in SECURE Act 2.0will require that individuals with wages exceeding $145,000 in the preceding year (indexed to inflation) must make any catch-up contributions to a Roth-type plan, such as a Roth 401(k).
+In 2026, legislation included in SECURE Act 2.0 will require that individuals with wages exceeding $145,000 in the preceding year (indexed to inflation) must make any catch-up contributions to a Roth-type plan, such as a Roth 401(k).

 This change not only impacts individual employees by forcing them to save their catch-up contributions with after-tax dollars and thus, reducing their tax deduction, it also mandates that employers offer a Roth plan if they intend to continue allowing catch-up contributions.